Identification of Information Structures in Bayesian Games: Abstract

 \section{Abstract}

-To what extent can an external observer observing an equilibrium action distribution in an incomplete information game infer the underlying information structure?
-We investigate this issue in a general linear-quadratic-Gaussian framework.
-A simple class of \emph{canonical information structures} is offered and proves rich enough to rationalize any possible equilibrium action distribution that can arise under an arbitrary information structure.
-We show that the class is parsimonious in the sense that the relevant parameters can be uniquely pinned down by an observed equilibrium outcome, up to some qualifications.
-Our result implies, for example, that the accuracy of each agent's signal about the state is identified, as measured by how much observing the signal reduces the state variance.
-Moreover, we show that a canonical information structure characterizes the lower bound on the amount by which each agent's signal can reduce the state variance, across all observationally equivalent information structures.
-The lower bound is tight, for example, when the actual information structure is uni-dimensional, or when there are no strategic interactions among agents, but in general, there is a gap since agents' strategic motives \emph{confound} their private information about fundamental and strategic uncertainty.
+To what extent can an external observer infer the underlying information structure from an equilibrium action distribution in an incomplete-information game?
+We investigate this question in a general linear-quadratic-Gaussian framework.
+A simple class of canonical information structures is offered and proves rich enough to rationalize any equilibrium action distribution that can arise under an arbitrary information structure.
+Moreover, this class is parsimonious in the sense that its relevant parameters are uniquely identified from an observed equilibrium outcome.
+We then show that a canonical information structure characterizes the lower bound on the amount by which each agent's signal can reduce the state variance, across all observationally equivalent information structures.
+This identified lower bound can in turn be used to predict equilibrium action volatility following changes in the payoff structure.

 \onehalfspacing